Nick Senzel Player Props: Reds vs. Phillies

-Nick Senzel plays his first game of the season when the Cincinnati Reds square off against the Philadelphia Phillies and Bailey Falter at Great American Ball Park, Thursday at 6:40 PM ET.
+The Cincinnati Reds and Nick Senzel, who went 0-for-4 last time out, battle Taijuan Walker and the Philadelphia Phillies at Great American Ball Park, Friday at 6:40 PM ET.

+He had a hitless performance in his previous game (0-for-4) against the Phillies.

 Nick Senzel Game Info & Props vs. the Phillies